Who Is Liable In A Self-Driving Car Accident in Kentucky?

 Insurance Implications

-Traditional auto insurance models, which primarily cover driver error, are also being reevaluated.
-Insurers are developing new policies that consider the unique risks associated with autonomous vehicles.
-These policies might cover software failures, cyber-attacks, and other issues specific to self-driving technology.
+Traditional auto insurance policies, which primarily cover driver error, are also being reevaluated.
+As self-driving technology becomes more common, insurers are adapting their coverage to include issues unique to autonomous vehicles, such as software failures, cybersecurity risks, and AI decision errors.
 As the technology matures, insurance frameworks will adapt to provide clearer coverage options for all parties involved.

 Have You Been Involved in a Self-Driving Car Accident?